 Case study 4

-2. What is the most probable cause of the blood-stained vaginal discharge?
+2. What is the most likely cause of the patient’s pyrexia?

 An upper urinary tract infection (acute pyelonephritis) as suggested by the pyrexia, rigors, lower abdominal pain and tenderness over the kidneys.